-By: Shanae (President & Founder)
+By: Shanae Berry-Weldon, SSHCR President & Founder

-About a month later, I was still depressed and was barely getting through the days.
-Many had suggested that I get another dog but I kept saying, “I’ll never get another dog again.”
-One day, I decided to entertain the idea just so I could say, I looked.
+About a month had passed and I was still depressed and barely getting through the days.
+Many people suggested that I get another dog, but I kept insisting that, “I’ll never get another dog again.”
+Then, on April 18th, 2013, I decided to entertain the idea just so I could say, I looked.

-I saw a little Chihuahua who looked exactly like my Scrappy-Doo.
+I saw a little Chihuahua online who looked exactly like my Scrappy-Doo.
 We ran down to the local rescue but unfortunately, the little guy had just been adopted 2 days earlier.
 My heart broke all over again.
-The staff at the rescue felt so bad for me that they took me to the back room hoping to bring out a puppy that would help me stop crying.
-We walk through the door and a curious little fuzz ball runs up to my feet and stops me right in my tracks.
+The staff at the rescue felt so bad for me that they took me to their back room hoping a puppy would ease my sobbing.
+As we walk through the door, a curious little fuzz ball runs up to my feet and stops me right in my tracks.
 She started barking and growling and her little poodle friend wasn’t far behind.

 As the saying goes, “Saving one dog will not change the world, but surely for that one dog, the world will change forever.”